mrquincle/mcamip/README.md

 	xv -wait 1 mcamip.*.jpg

-Just watch the (any) camera:

-	mcamip -a IPADDRESS -p PORT -u USERNAME -w PASSWORD -x
+### Use ffmpeg

-Encode with ffmpeg version 0.4.8 (from 2004 02 22, some other versions seem to differ):
+Encode with ffmpeg version 0.4.8 (from 2004-02-22, some other versions seem to differ):

-	mcamip -x -u USERNAME -w PASSWORD -f 2 -t -a 10.0.0.151 -p 80 -y | \
+	mcamip -x -u USERNAME -w PASSWORD -f 2 -t -a IPADDRESS -p 80 -y | \
 	ffmpeg -f yuv4mpegpipe -i - -f avi -vcodec mpeg4 -b 800 -g 300 -bf 2 -y camera4.avi

+### Use transcode for DivX4

 Encode with transcode (v0.6.11, later version may have different options) to DivX4, in transcode you must specify the size, and the -z flag reverses the upside down picture: It uses the old DivX 4 codec, you can find it [here](ftp://panteltje.com/pub/divx_codecs/divx4linux-20011010_4.02.tgz), and the old transcode [here](ftp://panteltje.com/pub/transcode/transcode-0.6.11.tar.gz).

-	mcamip -x -u USERNAME -w PASSWORD -f 2 -t -a 10.0.0.151 -p 80 -y | \
+	mcamip -x -u USERNAME -w PASSWORD -f 2 -t -a IPADDRESS -p 80 -y | \
 	transcode -f 2 -i /dev/fd/0 -g 320x240 -x yuv4mpeg,null -y divx4 -z -o camera4.avi

+### Use ffmpeg for H264

 Encode with latest ffmpeg version to H264, in the background (I use this one), if you re-start a new filename will be created.